Games can be a great way to motivate advisors, so we asked some experts and our readers to suggest a few of the best for call centre teams.

 Here are seven ideas for motivational games in the contact centre, as well as a few more ideas that will help when training future advisors.

 Seven Motivational Games to Play in the Contact Centre

 1. Call Centre Monopoly

-“At 3.00 each afternoon we opened the Monopoly shop which contained sweets, drinks and goodies which the team could buy with their fake money.”
+“At 3.00 each afternoon we opened the Monopoly shop, which contained sweets, drinks and goodies that the team could buy with their fake money.

 “We played the game for three months, introducing bonuses throughout the months, which included positive customer feedback, assisting internal teams.”

 Changing the bonuses and incentives as Julie-Ann’s call centre did is important, as playing the same motivational games for any more than a couple of weeks, without a change in incentives, may cause enthusiasm to drop.